wangzizhe/GAN-Specialization-Coursera/README.md

 - In this notebook, you're going to implement various components of StyleGAN, including the truncation trick, the mapping layer, noise injection, adaptive instance normalization (AdaIN), and progressive growing.

 ### Course 3: Apply Generative Adversarial Networks (GANs)

+\- Explore the applications of GANs and examine them wrt data augmentation, privacy, and anonymity

+\- Leverage the image-to-image translation for framework and identify applications to modalities beyond images

+\- Implement Pix2Pix, a paired image-to-image translation GAN, to adapt satellite images into map route (and vice versa)

+\- Compare paired image-to-image translation to unpaired image-to-image translation and identify how their key difference necessitates different GAN architectures

+\- Implement CycleGAN, an unpaired image-to-image translation model, to adapt horses to zebras (and vice versa) with two GANs in one